 Saturday & Sunday

 You made JapanFest 2019 one of our best years yet, with over 25,000 visitors!
-We had such a great time welcoming you, and hope to see you again next year in 2020 for our 34th!
+We had such a great time welcoming you, and we are looking forward you again soon!

 Here are the winners of our 2019 200-Word Story Contest!
 Each of our winners gets to choose two JapanFest t-shirts of their choice.